Rituchoudhary67/rituchoudhary67/README.md

 </p>

 ## 🚀 About Me
-I'm a 1st-year Master of Computer Application student at Shri Ramdeobaba College of Engineering and Management.
+I'm a final year Master of Computer Application student at Shri Ramdeobaba College of Engineering and Management.
 I'm passionate about development and coding.

 ---